See live MACI case videos Skip to content

 • Concomitant

-Michael Banffy, MD performs MACI with a tibial tubercle osteotomy and medial patellofemoral ligament reconstruction on a cadaver with a trochlea cartilage defect.
+Michael Banffy, MD performs MACI open with a tibial tubercle osteotomy and medial patellofemoral ligament reconstruction on a cadaver with a trochlea cartilage defect.

 • Trochlea

-Brian Cole, MD performs the MACI procedure on a 20-year-old male athlete with cartilage delamination of the central-lateral trochlea.
+Brian Cole, MD performs the MACI open procedure on a 20-year-old male athlete with cartilage delamination of the central-lateral trochlea.

 • Trochlea